FAQ for the Leibniz Competition 2024

 The co-financing amount must be at least 40% of the total costs.
 Co-financing amount of at least 0.7 million € must be provided in order to apply for the full central funds of 1 million €, so that total project costs of 1.7 million € can be covered.
 Indirect costs must be considered for the calculation.

 Yes.
-The prerequisite for this is that the Leibniz institute contributes a total share of 40% of the funding for the project.
+The prerequisite for this is that the Leibniz institute contributes a total share of 40 % of the funding for the project.
+Please note that at least 60% of the funds provided by the Leibniz Competition must be used in the first three years of the project term.

 Yes, suitable applicants for the Leibniz Junior Research Groups programme are invited to present their project in person as part of a preselection process.
-The interviews will take place in summer 2023.
+The interviews will take place in July 2024.

 Questions about the Programme Leibniz Collaborative Excellence